 Feeding Your American Foxhound

-These dogs need 2 to 3 cups of high-quality dog food per day divided into two meals.
+These dogs require 2 to 3 cups of high-quality dog food per day divided into two meals.

 Hounds like to eat.
 To help prevent obesity, measure your Foxhound's food before you serve it and give meals twice a day rather than leaving food out all the time.
 You should be able to see a waist when you look down at him.
 Do the hands-on test periodically to make sure your dog's in good shape: place your hands over his body, thumbs along the spine and fingers spread downward.
 You should be able to feel his ribs beneath a layer of muscle.
 If they're buried beneath rolls of fat, your dog needs more exercise and less food.